AI workloads on Azure

 Note

-Microsoft Azure offers a variety of AI services that can be integrated into your workload or built around it.
-Depending on your business needs, you can choose between fully managed SaaS solutions, PaaS solutions, or building your own AI solution.
+Azure offers various AI services that you can integrate into your workload or build around it.
+Depending on your business needs, you can choose between fully managed software as a service (SaaS) solutions, platform as a service (PaaS) solutions, or build your own AI solution.
 Specific Azure services and their capabilities are not covered here.
-For those, we recommend referring to the respective product documentation.
+We recommend that you refer to the respective product documentation for that information.

 Also, certain AI workloads aren't in scope, such as:

-• Workloads that are realized through low-code and no-code offerings such as Microsoft Copilot Studio.
+• Workloads that are realized through low-code and no-code offerings, such as Copilot Studio.

 • Workloads that don't implement generative or discriminative AI use cases.